NZ's Fonterra says has no notice of Chinese action on food scare

-WELLINGTON, Aug 5 (Reuters) - New Zealand’s Fonterra , the world’s largest dairy exporter, said on Monday it had received no official notice from Chinese authorities over action against dairy products that might be contaminated with a bacterium which can cause botulism.
+WELLINGTON (Reuters) - New Zealand’s Fonterra, the world’s largest dairy exporter, said on Monday it had received no official notice from Chinese authorities over action against dairy products that might be contaminated with a bacterium which can cause botulism.

 In a statement to the NZ stock exchange it said it had yet to hear about the official Chinese response to the food scare.

-Note: (This story was corrected to add dropped word “not” in paragraph eight)